 2. Research Handyman Licensing Requirements in your State

-After making a list of the services you’ll start with, it's time you start researching licensing requirements in your particular state, which vary from one state to another.
-You need to find out which handyman services you can offer without a license and which services require a license.
+After making a list of the offerings you’ll start with, it's time you start researching licensing requirements in your particular state, which vary from one state to another.
+You need to find out what you can offer without a license and what requires a license.
 Here are some of the essential steps you have to follow to obtain one:

 - Check the contracting and licensing requirements in your area: Agencies such as the State Board of Contractors should provide you with credible information.